Gaskill History, Family Crest & Coats of Arms

 Gaskill Settlers in Australia in the 19th Century

-- Henry Gaskill, aged 26, a smith, arrived in South Australia in 1855 aboard the ship "Bucephalus"
+- Henry Gaskill, aged 26, a smith, who arrived in South Australia in 1855 aboard the ship "Bucephalus"

 - Brian Richard Gaskill (b.
 1970), American Daytime Emmy Award nominated actor from Honolulu, Hawaii